prasunanand/prasunanand.github.io/about.md

 # Programming

-I like to program in C, C++, Java, D and Ruby.
+I like to program in C++, C, Python, Java, D and Ruby.

 I love GPU programming and have built opensource libraries in D and Ruby that help in GPU acceleration.
 I am the creator and maintainer of `ArrayFire-rb`, `ArrayFire-D`, `cuda_d` and `RbCUDA`.